itsyourgirlnicky/Prediciting-Contributions-of-Informal-Workers-to-the-SHIF/README.md

 ## Statistical Analysis
 Statistical methods, such as the Kruskal-Wallis test, are employed to analyze the relationships between different variables and their impact on income predictions.
 Results indicate significant income differences across various demographic and socio-economic factors, highlighting the multifaceted nature of income determinants.

-## Data Preprocessing
-Data preprocessing includes scaling features, encoding categorical variables, and splitting the dataset into training and testing sets.
-This ensures that the models are trained on clean and normalized data, enhancing their predictive performance.

 ## Modeling
 ### Models Used